3D Printed Bikes: Riding into the Future

 In 2020, Kingdom Bike committed to lowering their carbon footprint by embracing additive manufacturing

 They hope to make a greener name for themselves by lowering the need for imports, replacements, and extra tools that are often necessary in traditional manufacturing.

 In January 2021, Kingdom announced their intentions to begin prototyping new 3D printed bike frames made from titanium, which they have named The Kingdom Void.

-The Void was made with the idea of reducing the wasted materials that often come as a result of traditional or CNC machining by 3D printing a working bike frame.
+The Void was made with the idea of reducing the wasted material that often comes as a result of traditional or CNC machining to create a working bike model ready for cycling.

 It’s worth keeping in mind that safety and reliability are still of utmost importance, so exciting as breakthroughs and technological developments in 3D printed bikes are, they are nothing if not safe for the rider.
 Because of this, many innovators are hesitant to release their products without rigorous testing, and Kingdom is no different.